stdombek/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Awaiting Payment.** The sum of all pending payment transaction amounts against all fund budgets for the ledger during the current fiscal year.
 *   **Expended.** The sum of all payment transaction amounts minus credit transaction amounts against all fund budgets for the ledger during the current fiscal year.
 *   **Unavailable.** The total amount unavailable across all fund budgets for the ledger during the current fiscal year, calculated as the sum of the encumbered, awaiting payment, and expended amounts.
-*   **Over encumbrance.** The total amount encumbered minus the total funding amount for all fund budgets for the ledger during the current fiscal year.
+*   **Over encumbrance.** The encumbrance going beyond what is available in the fund budgets for the ledger during the current fiscal year (not taking allowable encumbrance into account).
+In Quesnelia the calculation is wrong in several cases (see [MODFISTO-484](https://folio-org.atlassian.net/browse/MODFISTO-484) for details).
+It should be
+    `Unavailable - Total funding - Over expended`.
-*   **Over expended.**  The total amount expended minus the total funding amount for all fund budgets for the ledger during the current fiscal year.
+*   **Over expended.**  The total amount expended and awaiting payment minus the total funding amount for all fund budgets for the ledger during the current fiscal year (or zero if that value is negative).
 *   **Available balance.** Total amount available across all fund budgets for the ledger during the current fiscal year, calculated as **Total funding** amount minus the **Unavailable** amount.